 South Carolina | SC Picture Project | Berkeley County Photos | St. James Parish

-    Members of General William Moultrie‘s family are buried in the graveyard.
+Members of General William Moultrie‘s family are buried within the churchyard of St. James Parish.

-    The church is listed in the National Register of Historic Places.
+St. James Parish is listed in the National Register:

 Built 1713-1719 by early planters from Barbados, St. James Goose Creek is one of the earliest Georgian churches in the English colonies.
 The building is not only early, but generally recognized as one of the real architectural beauties in a category of small eighteenth century parish churches.
 St. James’ Church is a small, compact, rectangular one-story structure with stucco covered brick walls, and a slate jerkinhead roof.
 The round arched windows of the church are protected by exterior wooden shutters and framed by plaster architraves adorned with cherub’s heads.
 The corners of the building are marked by large quoins, and a small stucco cornice adorns the eaves line.
 The vestry was incorporated in 1778, and it is said that the presence of the royal coat of arms over the pulpit saved the church from destruction in 1779-1780 when British troops moved through South Carolina during the American Revolution.
 Services were discontinued during the latter part of the war, and the Church of England was disestablished.
 The revival of the Episcopal Church in South Carolina took place gradually from 1795-1817.